heymikehaynes/crashthearcade/content/blog/threads-still-sucks.md

 tags:
     - Social media
 ---
 Against my better judgment, I decided to give Threads another try, and it’s only marginally better than I remembered, which was pretty awful.
 The main “For You” feed is filled with generic, uninteresting, often offensive comments and bland questions that have been asked a million times in other places or shouldn’t be asked *anywhere*.
-Everything about it feels synthetic; people are just posting *something* for engagement.
+Everything about it feels synthetic; people post something*, anything* for engagement.

 One change Meta made while I was using the app was burying the “Following” feed, making the thing practically unusable.
 You’re forced to dig through Meta’s half-assed attempt to emulate Bluesky’s feeds menu to see the content you **want** to read.